enriquemorenotent/emt-blog/_posts/2018-09-06-first-thing-to-do-after-installing-ubuntu.md

 antigen apply
 ```

+- A good looking terminal I have been using lately is called [Hyper](https://hyper.is), but there are other alternatives, like [Terminator](https://gnometerminator.blogspot.com/p/introduction.html)

 - You are using Linux so you must program, in some sort or way.
 You are gonna need either [Sublime Text](https://www.sublimetext.com/docs/3/linux_repositories.html), [Visual Studio Code](https://code.visualstudio.com/download) or [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/).

 ## Install other 3rd party software